Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

-One possibility is that, contrary to what RQM asserts, it is in fact metaphysically impossible for them to find the same result.
-This, of course, would mean that RQM is incomplete, which would be devastating for the proposal.
-Another option is that, for some reason, either $A$ or $B$ would announce the wrong result.
-This is exactly what would need to happen in the Wigner's friend scenario if $P$ asks $O$ about his result, in a case in which $O$ and $P$ find different values for $q$.
-However, in such a scenario, when $P$ measures $S$, she must interact with the whole $S-O$ system, so it is at least plausible that such an interaction could modify the state of $O$ in such a way that it ends up believing that he obtained a result for $q$ different from what he actually did.
-In the EPR scenario under consideration, on the other hand, an explanation of that sort seems out of place.
-To begin with, the situation is fully symmetric between $A$ and $B$, so it is not clear how it could be decided who would end up announcing the wrong result.
+What would happen then?
+There's a list of alternatives: \begin{itemize} \item One possibility is that, contrary to what RQM asserts, it is in fact metaphysically impossible for them to find the same result.
+This, of course, would mean that RQM is incomplete, which would be devastating for the proposal. \item Another option is that, for some reason, either $A$ or $B$ would announce the wrong result.
+This is exactly what is argued to happen in the asymmetric scenarios considered above, such as in Wigner's friend scenario, if $P$ asks $O$ about his result, in a case in which $O$ and $P$ find different values for $q$.
+However, in such a scenario, when $P$ measures $S$, she must interact with the whole $S-O$ system, so it is at least plausible that such an interaction could modify the state of $O$ in such a way that he ends up believing that he obtained a result for $q$ different from what he actually did (as we said above, RQM is mute on this issue).
+In the symmetric EPR scenario under consideration, on the other hand, an explanation of that sort seems out of place.
+To begin with, the situation is fully symmetric between $A$ and $B$, so it is not clear how it could be decided who would end up announcing the wrong result; and certainly, RQM does not have the means to do so.
 Moreover, unlike the Wigner's friend case, there does not seem to be any sort of mechanism that could explain why would, either $A$ or $B$, report a different result from what they actually obtained.
-Only stipulating that this is what would need to happen is, of course, not satisfactory.
+Only stipulating that this is what would need to happen is, of course, not satisfactory. \item Yet another option would be for both $A$ and $B$ to report either the right or the wrong result.
+That, of course, would preserve the symmetry, but would imply both reporting the same result, which would be empirically inadequate. \item A final way out would be to allow for a total disconnect either between what each observer announce and what they think they announce, or between what they announce and the other hears.
+But that would clearly lead us deep into a solipsistic description. \end{itemize}

-Yet another option would be for both $A$ and $B$ to report the wrong result.
-That, of course, would preserve the symmetry, but would imply both reporting the same (wrong) result, which would be empirically inadequate.
-A final way out would be to allow for a disconnect either between what the observers announce and what they think they announce, or between what one announces and the other hears.
-But that would clearly lead us deep into a solipsistic description.
+From all this, it is clear that RQM has no sensible way to compare different descriptions of the same sequence of events, something we expect from any reasonable scientific theory.
+As we have said, RQM only establishes that an observer's view will be consistent with itself, but fully fails to establish any sort of relation between the descriptions provided by different observers.